redkite-labs/redkitecms-docs/book/pages-management.rst

 to add and modify a page, while on the right there is a list which contains all the website pages.

-The main column is tabbed, so there are many sections you must check before add a page.
+The panel that contains the form to manage the page information is made by tabs, so there are several sections you need to fill up to add or modify a page.

 The page tab
 ------------